 - Employing a morality imposes additional limitations involving motivation, practicality, and conflict resolution.

 - Morality implies categorical duty just as truth implies categorical reasoning.

 - Cultures, beliefs, and legal systems are wrongly considered sources of morality, but they do not satisfy the definitional requirements of the term; they may more accurately be considered purveyors of options to preference, many of them inadequate to a moral system.

-- True moral systems may be universalist or absolutist, but they cannot be relativist or subjectivist.
+- Moral systems may be universalist or absolutist, but they cannot be relativist or subjectivist.

 - The failure of religious authority has eroded absolutist moral systems in Western cultures.

 - Since a definitional requirement of morality is that it arbitrate dispute, utilitarianist and legal positivist systems must be rejected.